alisaifee/flask-limiter/README.rst

 Test it out.
-The ``fast`` endpoint respects the global rate limit while the ``slow`` endpoint uses the decorated one. ``ping`` has no rate limit associated with it.
+The ``fast`` endpoint respects the default rate limit while the ``slow`` endpoint uses the decorated one. ``ping`` has no rate limit associated with it.